python/mypy/docs/source/extending_mypy.rst

 analyzing/checking the current abstract syntax tree node.

-The callback returned by the ``get_xxx`` method will be given a detailed current context and an API to create new nodes, new types, emit error messages etc., and the result will be used for further processing.
+The callback returned by the ``get_xxx`` method will be given a detailed current context and an API to create new nodes, new types, emit error messages, etc., and the result will be used for further processing.

 Plugin developers should ensure that their plugins work well in incremental and